ultralytics/ultralytics/docs/tasks/tracking.md

-Object tracking is a task that involves identifying the location and class of objects, then assigning a unique ID to that detection in an image or video stream.
+Object tracking is a task that involves identifying the location and class of objects, then assigning a unique ID to that detection in video streams.

 The output of tracker is the same as detection with an added object ID.